scikit-plots/scikit-plots/docs/source/devel/contribute.rst

     There are a few typical new contributor profiles:

-    * **You are a Matplotlib user, and you see a bug, a potential improvement, or something that annoys you, and you can fix it.**
+    * **You are a scikit-plots user, and you see a bug, a potential improvement, or something that annoys you, and you can fix it.**

       You can search our issue tracker for an existing issue that describes your problem or open a new issue to inform us of the problem you observed and discuss the best approach to fix it.
-If your contributions would not be captured on GitHub (social media, communication, educational content), you can also reach out to us on gitter_, `Discourse <https://discourse.matplotlib.org/>`__ or attend any of our `community meetings <https://scientific-python.org/calendars>`__.
+If your contributions would not be captured on GitHub (social media, communication, educational content), you can also reach out to us on gitter_, `Discourse <https://discourse.scikit-plots.org/>`__ or attend any of our `community meetings <https://scientific-python.org/calendars>`__.

-    * **You are not a regular Matplotlib user but a domain expert: you know about visualization, 3D plotting, design, technical writing, statistics, or some other field where Matplotlib could be improved.**
+    * **You are not a regular scikit-plots user but a domain expert: you know about visualization, 3D plotting, design, technical writing, statistics, or some other field where scikit-plots could be improved.**

-      Awesome -- you have a focus on a specific application and domain and can start there.
+      Awesome — you have a focus on a specific application and domain and can start there.
 In this case, maintainers can help you figure out the best implementation; open an issue or pull request with a starting point, and we'll be happy to discuss technical approaches.